dansmyers/ProgrammingAndSoftwareDevelopment/4-Adventure_of_Links/README.md

 - `boolean equals(LinkedList<T> list)`: return `true` if the input list has the same values in the same order as this list; otherwise return `false`

 Tests for this program are given in `LinkedListTest`.
 Run `LinkedListTest` and it will automatically create an instance of your `LinkedList`, call its methods, and check the results to verify that your code works as expected. **You must pass the tests to get full credit**.
+Tips:

 - Don't modify `LinkedListTest`!
+- Throw an `ArrayIndexOutofBoundsException` if the user passes an index that's out of range
 - Start by implementing the first method, testing it until you pass, then move on to the second.
 You'll fail the tests for methods that you haven't implemented yet, but that's not a problem.
 - Look at the relevant sections in the book for tips on implementing insertion, removal, and reversal.